AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Cellulite Surfin'
+Stripe

-Yo momma is so fat, that every time you smack her butt, you can ride the waves!
+Yo Momma smells so bad the skunk gave her his stripe.